 We saw the passion of so many teachers telling about their favorite lessons, why they chose teaching, and how they seek to connect with every student.
 I loved hearing one of the PE teachers talk about how he collaborates with teachers from other subjects and incorporates their subject content into his PE lessons.
 It was brilliant!
 I smiled as I watched the witty banter between a teaching couple answering for each other what the other actually enjoyed about their career as an educator, as they seemed to think the other’s answer wasn’t insightful enough.
 Great inter-personal dynamics!

-My heart swelled with pride as I saw many raised eyebrows, nodding heads and smiling glances to other teachers as we presented insights on our growing network of schools, the expanding career opportunities teachers have found in middle management and beyond, our partnership with UC Berkeley to offer university courses to our high school students, the brilliant accomplishments our students have seen through their hard work, and of course the tremendous support they have received from our amazing faculty.
+My heart swelled with pride as I saw many raised eyebrows, nodding heads and smiling glances to other teachers as we presented insights on our growing network of schools, the expanding career opportunities teachers have found in middle management and beyond, the brilliant accomplishments our students have seen through their hard work, and of course the tremendous support they have received from our amazing faculty.
 I never get tired telling about so many great aspects of our schools.

 While it is always a busy weekend attending the fairs, it was also energizing to share the wonderful things happening across our schools and seeing a common passion in other educators we met in London.
 We even took an afternoon to explore some of the sights nearby.
 You just have to when you again feel like a tourist, and more particularly when you love great historic sites!